Scuba divers with soft coral and tube sponges in the Turks and Caicos

 The Turks and Caicos is situated on a shallow underwater plateau, and the transitions from the sandy ocean bottoms on top of the plateau (usually 40-50 feet or 12-15 meters), to the very deep water off it (where it can quickly reach depths of over 7000 feet or 2100 meters) are often quite abrupt, and at some sites is a sheer drop.

 The transitional zones from bay to the wall is fascinating as well, and much of this edge supports a barrier reef network.
 Reef architecture is amazing, with features such as canyons, arches, sand chutes, overhangs and swim-throughs.
-As is common in the Turks and Caicos, spur and grove reef patterns are quite distinct, and essentially act as natural barriers to erosion.
+As is common in the Turks and Caicos, spur and groove reef patterns are quite distinct, and essentially act as natural barriers to erosion.

 Underwater visibility is another consideration, and the clarity at Grand Turk is excellent.
 The Turks Islands group is rather small and there are no shallows, rivers or runoff to cloud the ocean and increase turbidity.